Corporate

 What teams actually do here

 Pickleball after lunch.
 A swim before dinner.
 The Kinsol Trestle hike, twenty minutes south, takes ninety minutes round-trip.
-Wakesurfing in July when the lake hits seventy-six degrees.
+Wakesurfing in July when the lake hits twenty-four degrees.
 None of it is mandatory; most of it happens anyway.

 Plan a weekday block